(This is the ninth post in a series on the publishing industry’s new product categories.)

 The syntax of HTML and XML—angle brackets and closing elements—isn’t complex.
 It’s tedious, but it isn’t complex.
 If the problem lay in the basic syntax we’d have an easy time fixing it.
 The problem with markup complexity lies in the underlying model.
 Or, in the lack of one.
 Simply put, HTML is a mess.

 This is from an email sent by Matthew Thomas to the WhatWG mailing list (that list was at the time responsible for the development of HTML5) almost ten years ago.
 Everything it says is still true:

 In response to the proposal that HTML5 add a host of semantic elements, each with no default rendering to distinguish it from other elements, Matthew predicted the following:

-> > > * The A-list of Web developers will begin using all the elements correctly on their Weblogs, and they will feel good about it. > > > * A greater number of Web developers will never use most of these elements, but they will replace all occurrences of `` on their pages with `
+- The A-list of Web developers will begin using all the elements correctly on their Weblogs, and they will feel good about it.

 I’d argue that his prediction, ten years ago, was pretty much spot on:

 The A-list rewrote their own sites to use fancy HTML5 semantic elements, then wrote books, presented talks, and sold workshops teach people how to do the same.